-A tournament director who allows competition between collegiate and scholastic student-athletes will have the event excluded as an NCAA-registered contest in the OPC the subsequent season.
+A tournament director who allows competition between collegiate and scholastic student-athletes will have the event excluded as an NCAA-registered contest in the NWCA OPC system for the subsequent season.
 If the tournament is held, its results will not be calculated for NCAA championship selection purposes.

 All team advancement and individual advancement tournaments, including open tournaments, shall follow all NCAA rules and requirements listed in the NCAA Wrestling Rules and Interpretations book.
-Any tournament found not following the rules and requirements will be excluded as an NCAA registered event in the OPC the subsequent season.
+Any tournament found not following the rules and requirements will be excluded as an NCAA registered event in the NWCA OPC system the subsequent season.
 If the tournament is held, its results will not count on the Individual Season Record Form and will not be calculated for NCAA championship selection purposes.